phani9613/shade6-assessment/README.md

 # shade6-assessment
 It's an Application for event management.
-Here in this application, any one create and post event and the rest of the members can add/delete it to/from his favourite list.
+Here in this application, any one can create and post event and the rest of the members can add/delete it to/from his favourite list.

 ## Tasks one can do in this application
 1. Signup as a user